 As part of the 2018 Lichfield Festival, The Stephen Sondheim Society, with award-winning Musical Director Jason Carr, presented a new cabaret/revue celebrating the extraordinary women in the shows of Stephen Sondheim and his collaborators.

-"The theme of the Lichfield Festival is extraordinary women, so it seemed like a natural fit to honour the extraordinary women in Sondheim's musicals," says Sondheim Society Chairman Craig Glenday.
+"The theme of the Lichfield Festival is extraordinary women, so it seemed like a natural fit to honour the extraordinary women in Sondheim's musicals," said Sondheim Society Chairman Craig Glenday.
 "Be they lovers or wives, mistresses or mothers, fading actresses or psychotic pie-makers, these now-classic characters are all worthy of celebration."

 "We're blessed with this incredible line up, too – Jason Carr as Musical Director, three extraordinary women in the shape of Beverley Klein, Charlotte Page and Corrine Priest, and one extra ordinary man: Nigel Richards."
 [Click names for full bios]

-Expect to hear a selection of Sondheim's most popular numbers, from "Broadway Baby" to "Ladies Who Lunch", "Losing My Mind" to "Move On" and of course the title song, "Send in the Clowns".
+On offer was a selection of Sondheim's most popular numbers, from "Broadway Baby" to "Ladies Who Lunch", "Losing My Mind" to "Move On" and of course the title song, "Send in the Clowns".